aMoss5150/Ellie-The-Etsy-Clone/frontend/readmeHub.md

 ## Search functionality

 Adding in search functionality was also vital to the app and uniquely challenging, using what I know about React, I just went ahead and built the function without using a reference, I find that it is an important exercise to try to rebuild something that is commonly used to allow yourself to run into those problems and gain some lasting knowledge, rather than just following the guided path.
 It also allows you better understand someone else's reasoning behind why they may have designed something a certain way and I welcome a challenge when it provokes critical thinking in this manner.

+## Future Features

+-Scraper tool for searching for existing builds that have certain parts already installed -Sound comparison section with blind shootouts to help decide what exhaust to use -Would like to expand on sound shootout section that adds volume matching to aid in perception of the tone rather than just volume